Ljubodrag Simonović: 1970–71 season

 Coming off the greatest success of his career, being part of the squad that won the 1970 World Championship, Simonović continued developing his game as Zvezda went through a head coaching change with Đorđe Andrijašević being brought in as replacement to the longtime head coach Bjegojević.
 Andrijašević wouldn't end up sticking around for long, victim of Zvezda's another indifferent season in the Yugoslav League despite winning the Yugoslav Cup.

 In 1971, Simonović graduated from the University of Belgrade's Faculty of Law.

 1971–72 season

-Bata Đorđević became the new head coach, infusing new energy into the team by introducing new players Goran Rakočević and Dragiša Vučinić as Zvezda began piling up wins, both in the Yugoslav League and in European Cup Winners' Cup.
-Simonović, who turned 23 years of age midway through the season, became the team's number one option on offense, putting up tremendous scoring numbers.
-Among his many stellar displays throughout the season, one stood out — playing away at Hala sportova against the eternal crosstown rivals KK Partizan he scored 59 points.
-Making this feat even more impressive is the fact that the three-point shot hadn't been implemented yet.
+Bata Đorđević became the new head coach, he introduced new players Goran Rakočević and Dragiša Vučinić as Zvezda began piling up wins, both in the Yugoslav League and in European Cup Winners' Cup.
+Simonović, who turned 23 years of age midway through the season, became the team's number one option on offense.
+While playing away at Hala sportova against the eternal crosstown rivals KK Partizan he scored 59 points.
+The three-point shot hadn't been implemented yet.

 The season ended dramatically, as Zvezda lost the Cup Winners' Cup final in Thessaloniki 70–74 versus Olimpia Milano in late March 1972 before finishing the domestic league with the identical 17–5 record as KK Split (Jugoplastika), which meant playing a single-game playoff decider for the title.
 Zvezda won 75–50 thus claiming its second title in three years.